 The charismatic Chávez used his radio show, Aló Presidente, for sympathetic dialogues with the Venezuelan masses.
 He famously declared that he wouldn’t hesitate to steal to feed his family.
 But Chavismo went beyond its namesake’s top-down patronage of the poor: Bolivarianismo has popular emancipation at its core.
 Alongside socialist solidarity and anti-imperialism, it advocates protagonismo (“protagonism”: urging workers to see themselves as active participants), the seeds of a politics ‘from below’.
 Chavismo advocates ‘21st century socialism’, a postmodern socialist ideology with independent theorists.
 Indeed, field research by Cristóbal Ramirez discovered many democratic, Chavismo-aligned grassroots groups, committed to disseminating and implementing Bolivarian values, while independent of state funding.
 Many are pre-Chávez counter-hegemonic social movements like the Communists, Christian leftists, LGBT activists and working-class women’s organisations.
 This grassroots activism represents a “slow-burning” (Richard Gott’s term) Bolivarian Revolution.
 As Joris Luyendijk has pointed out, the news media feeds us the exceptional events and ignores the everyday reality.

 But what has gone wrong, and why?
-Many right-wing critiques attack socialist ideology itself, but others point, often justifiably, to the problems of statism and oil dependency.
+Many right-wing critiques attack the regime’s foundations in socialist ideology itself – yet nearby Bolivia’s socialist government has not experienced the same problems. others point, often justifiably, to the particular problems of statism and oil dependency.
 Chávez’s government failed to properly diversify Venezuela’s economy during the oil boom years 2000-2008, leaving it with ‘Dutch disease’ – a particularly painful condition during the current oil price crash.
 This ongoing economic crisis has undermined the post-Chávez administration’s reputation.
 Moreover, the state has increasingly fallen back on wilful political repression.
 With mishaps and outright crimes from the PSUV administration, Venezuelans increasingly regard the Chavistas as a corrupt ruling cabal.
-This is the fault of the Chavistas at the top (and perhaps the dirty tricks of the old establishment), but not the Chavista social movements at the bottom.
+This is the fault of the Chavistas at the top (with a more than a little help from the old establishment), but not the Chavista social movements at the bottom.

 Hence, left-wing critiques of Chavismo tend to denigrate the state, not the movement.
 Socialist academic Diana Raby found a contradiction in Bolivarianismo between popular democracy and the dependency on a powerful central state to preserve national sovereignty and intervene in the economy.
 Political scientist Manuel Larrabure made a similar point, in Marxist terms, pointing to a “central paradox” between “human development through praxis” (e.g. promoting emancipation from below) and reliance on a state which continues to embody capitalist “class relations” – i.e., which represents an authority over, and external to, the working class itself.
 In other words, there was always a latent tension between Chávez’s social movement, and Chávez’s state.
 Ramirez suggested that the Chávez government, with traditional elites excluded from state power, could lead us to consider whether a state can be counter-hegemonic and part of a “resistance movement”.
 According to researcher Anna Siverskog, grassroots anarchist activists within Venezuela say “no”: the Chavista state is, well, a state; inherently bureaucratic and oppressive.